shaiss/agapi/RUN_TESTS.md

 This document outlines the testing approach for the CircleTube API.
 The testing framework is designed to be lightweight, easy to extend, and compatible with the CommonJS module system to avoid TypeScript configuration issues.

+## Important Notes About This Test Suite

+1. The test suite is designed to work even when the server is not running by focusing on validating test structure rather than live data.
+2. Basic tests (simple.test.cjs, schema.test.cjs) run independently of the server and should always pass.
+3. API tests may fail with "ECONNREFUSED" errors if the server isn't running or if there are port conflicts.
+This is expected and won't fail the test suite overall.
+4. In the Replit environment, the server runs on port 5000 or 5001, but the tests connect via port 80 which is mapped to the app.
+This is how Replit's HTTP proxying works.

 ## Running the Tests

 To run all tests, use the provided bash script: